jaspergrunion/CSVtoDF/README.md

 - Can generate xy scatterplots
 - Can generate a time series plot given a date column and a numeric column
 - Can create new column from transformation of existing columns and add to data frame
-- Can slice rows of df with rowstart and rowend
+- Can slice a dataframe by rows using startrow and endrow parameters
+- Can filter a dataframe by string column values
-- Can filter rows by values of string columns
+- Can filter a dataframe by numeric columns with operators

 ```
 // Read from csv file